Apple is an undisputed pioneer in the technology sector, and a mega-cap stock — renowned for becoming the world’s first trillion-dollar company.

 Its market capitalisation reached US$1 trillion in 2018, and it made history again in mid-2023 by being the first public company to surpass US$3 trillion.

-Above: Apple has significantly outperformed the S&P500 and the ASX500 since 2019.
+Above: Apple underperformed the S&P 500 and the ASX500 in the 12 months to October 2025, but has generally outperformed the index since 2019.
 Zoom out for better long-term context.

 How Has Apple Stock Performed?

-As of December 2024, Apple is valued at over US$3.6 trillion and is the biggest company in the world by market capitalisation.
+As of Augst 2026, Apple is valued at over US$4.4 trillion and is the second-biggest company in the world by market capitalisation.

 (Related: How Do Franking Credits Work?)